crypto101/book/block-ciphers.rst

 Description
 ~~~~~~~~~~~

-A block cipher is an algorithm that allows us to encrypt blocks of a
+A :term:`block cipher` is an algorithm that allows us to encrypt blocks of a
 fixed length.
 It provides an encryption function :math:`E` that turns
 plaintext blocks :math:`P` into ciphertext blocks :math:`C`, using a
 secret key :math:`k`: